zakacumalaka/IgoBoT-mltb/README.md

   from <https://my.telegram.org>. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from <https://my.telegram.org>. `Str`

+**Setting config.py**

+Well, it looks the same as below.
+Just follow like below

 **2. Optional Fields**